illusio666/employee_attrition_analysis/README.md

 2. At the **Deploy** tab, select **GitHub** as the deployment method.
 3. Select your repository name and click **Search**.
 Once it is found, click **Connect**.
 4. Select the branch you want to deploy, then click **Deploy Branch**.
 5. The deployment process should happen smoothly if all deployment files are fully functional.
-Click now the button **Open App** on the top of the page to access your App.
+Click the button **Open App** at the top of the page to access your App.
-6. If the slug size is too large then add large files not required for the app to the `.slugignore` file.
+6. If the slug size is too large, then add large files not required for the app to the `.slugignore` file.